4Lang/4/README.md

 🍀 is for both beginner and expert programmers.

-🍀 makes use of emojis to create a universally understandable syntax.
+🍀  uses emojis to create a universally understandable syntax.

 Beginner programmer, ready for a first language?